maitlandmarshall/MIFCore/README.md

 These configuration items are automatically added to the `Globals.DefaultConfiguration`.
 The `ConnectionString` and `InstrumentationKey` will be created as blank strings and the `BindingPort` will be set to 1337 by default.

 Whilst your application is under development and you wish to have configuration that is stored on your local machine, a `settings.default.json` file can be created in your project that stores any required configuration.
 You must add the `ConnectionString` and `InstrumentationKey` properties to this file manually, the `BindingPort` in the application will default to 1337.
+If no `BindingPort` can be found in the `settings.json` file, the system will automatically bind to port 666.

 You have the option of adding your own custom configuration by creating a class with the required properties and then registering it using the `IServiceCollection.AddIntegrationSettings()` extension method: